ujjawal0305/json-transformation/README.md

 + Accept a source JSON structure
 + Accept a target JSON structure
 + Accept a mapping (provided in a CSV format)
-+ Build an app that will generate the code required to transform the source JSON structure to target JSON structure based on the mapping<font color = red> * Key Feature</font>
++ Build an app that will generate the code required to transform the source JSON structure to target JSON structure based on the mapping[***Key Feature***]
 + The generated code should preferably be Python or NodeJS.
-+ If you are using any transformation libraries like JQ/JSONATA/JOLT to achieve the mapping and transformation, the application should auto generate the spec files needed for these libraries <font color = red> * Key Feature</font>
++ If you are using any transformation libraries like JQ/JSONATA/JOLT to achieve the mapping and transformation, the application should auto generate the spec files needed for these libraries [***Key Feature***]
 + Application should be generic enough to accept different source/target/mapping inputs and dynamically arrive at the required code to do the conversion.

 ## Code Executor